isschrack/cmpm-121-D3-isschrack/README.md

 - The map is divided into a grid of cells, each representing a specific geographic area
 - Players can only interact with cells that are nearby their current position
 - Cells that are too far away are visually indicated with red coloring
+- **Disclaimer**: Red tokens are too far away and cannot be clicked.

 ### Token Collection